 When you are seeking a business loan, your first step is to find an experienced commercial finance broker.
 They will have access to a broad range of lenders and know which ones have an appetite for your type of business.
 Approaching a commercial broker can save you time and money, rather than comparing different lenders and their products on your own.

 And it is vital to understand your terminology.
-Often, people interchange the terms “business loan” and “commercial loan”, somehow there are some slight differences between them.
+Often, people interchange the terms “business loan” and “commercial loan”, but somehow there are some slight differences between them.
 When brokers talk about a commercial loan, it is usually referring to a mortgage on commercial real estate with a longer loan term.
 Borrowers may seek a commercial mortgage for premises in which to run their business or from professional investors seeking commercial property to provide rental income and capital gain over time.

 In contrast, business loans, do not always need commercial property security and can be used to cover the actual expenses of running a business.
 The business owners may take out a business loan to cover employee wages, leases on offices or equipment, business overhead expenses, advertising, acquisitions, business vehicles, and all manner of other expenses i.e. cash flow.